scaleway/serverless-scaleway-functions/README.md

 - You have [created a Container Registry namespace](https://www.scaleway.com/en/docs/compute/container-registry/how-to/create-namespace/)
 - You have installed Docker and can build and push your image to your registry.

-To manafge your containers, you must first define them in the `custom.containers` field in your `serverless.yml` configuration file.
+To manage your containers, you must first define them in the `custom.containers` field in your `serverless.yml` configuration file.

 Each container must specify the relative path of its application directory (containing the Dockerfile, and all files related to the application to deploy):